 Heat conduction in different geometries.
 Radiation including the usage of Stefan-Boltzmann and Wien laws.

 Lectures, tutoring, experimental projects in the laboratory.
 Laboratory exercises in project form.
-The course makes use of subject integrated communication training with feedback and self evaluation.

 - Reading list valid from Autumn 2023